zpoint/Go-Internals/runtime/memory_management/memory_management.md

 ![allocbits](./allocbits.png)

 `freeindex` points to the next free block, `allocCache` is of type `uint64`,  at first, it cache the first 64 bits in `allocBits`, it's value is  `^allocBits[0]~allocBits[7]`, so that we can get the next free index by counting the trailing zeros in `allocCache`, after we used the final block in `allocCache`, `allocCache` will cache the next 64 bits in `allocBits`, it's value becomes `^allocBits[8]~allocBits[15]`, and so on

+During gc sweep phase,`gcmarkBits` will store the latest mark for all elements in the current span, and after gc, `allocBits` 's value will be replaced by `gcmarkBits`'s value

 ## >32kb